* This is the Professional Version. *

 Chronic disease occurs in people with chronic low-level antigen exposure (such as owners of birds) and manifests as onset over months to years of exertional dyspnea, productive cough, fatigue, and weight loss.
 There are few physical findings; clubbing uncommonly occurs and fever is absent.
 In advanced cases, pulmonary fibrosis causes symptoms and signs of right heart failure, respiratory failure, or both.

 Subacute disease falls between the acute and chronic forms and manifests either as cough, dyspnea, fatigue, and anorexia that develops over days to weeks or as acute superimposed on chronic symptoms.

 Diagnosis requires a high index of suspicion in patients with compatible symptoms and a compatible occupational, avocational, or domestic exposure history.
 Chest x-ray, HRCT, and pulmonary function tests are done routinely.
 Bronchoalveolar lavage and biopsy may be necessary if results are inconclusive.
-The differential diagnosis is broad and includes environmental pulmonary diseases (see Environmental Pulmonary Diseases), sarcoidosis, bronchiolitis obliterans, connective tissue–associated pulmonary disease, and other interstitial lung diseases.
+The differential diagnosis is broad and includes environmental pulmonary diseases (see Overview of Environmental Pulmonary Disease), sarcoidosis, bronchiolitis obliterans, connective tissue–associated pulmonary disease, and other interstitial lung diseases.

 Clues in the history include